btb/SmartDiskII/README.md

 ## Disk II Operation

 The card also works as a regular Disk II controller.
-For this, the 0xxx region of the EPROM is filled with the Disk II boot rom.
+For this, the 0xxx region of the EPROM is filled with the Disk II boot rom, and U9 is held in reset.
 Plugging a floppy drive into the DRV1 connector should automatically activate the correct firmware because of the presence of +5V on pin 12, but you can also close jumper JP8 to force the card into Disk II mode.

 **Warning: A FloppyEMU in SmartPort mode, or any other SmartPort device, should never be plugged in if the J8 jumper is in place.** A future revision will